MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 Development involves making application code changes required for the move.
 In short, the work involves:

-- Creating a new extension that contains a replica of the tables or fields you want to move.
-This extension is referred to as the *base extension*.
+- Creating a new extension that contains replicas of the tables or fields you want to move.
+This extension is referred to as the *destination extension*.
 - Creating a new version of the existing extension in which the table and fields to be moved have been deleted.
-Other fields are reworked into table extension objects.
-This extension is referred to as the *original extension*.
+This extension is referred to as the *source extension*.

 The key to the move is the *migration.json* file.
+You add the file to project for the source extension.
 This file provides a pointer to the ID of new base extension where tables and fields are to be moved.
-You add it to project for the new version of the original extension.
+The *migration.json* is used in the deployment phase.
+Its purpose is to transfer ownership of tables and fields in the database from one extension to another.

 #### Deployment